English Medium Instruction (EMI)

 Photo Sanne Larsen

-Sanne Larsen is an academic language consultant at CIP.
+Sanne Larsen is an assistant professor at CIP.
 You can contact Sanne, if you want to know more about the work with EMI at CIP.
 Find more information at Sannes staff profile

 Photo Slobodanka Dimova

-Slobodanka is an associate professor at CIP and she has worked with various aspects of EMI.
+Slobodanka is professor and deputy director at CIP and she has worked with various aspects of EMI.
 You can find more information at Slobodankas staff profile.